wansing/goscanpdf/README.md

 Pages with a dark pixel ratio less than 0.0003 are sorted out.
 The "dark" threshold for a pixel is 50%.

-The resulting PDF file is rsync'ed to `goscanpdf-target:${prefix}scaninput`.
+The resulting PDF file is rsync'ed via SSH to `goscanpdf-target:${prefix}scaninput`.
 There will be no password prompt, you must use key based authentication insted.

 ## Installation

+Arch Linux users can install goscanpdf from the [AUR](https://aur.archlinux.org/packages/goscanpdf).

-Compile goscanpdf, e.g. for Linux on a RaspberryPi:
+Others can compile it themselves, e.g. for Linux on a Raspberry Pi:

 ```
 export GOOS=linux